 After a discussion with the manager, the SN spoke with the physician and received an order for PT to evaluate.
 Therapy initiated care with the patient within 6 days of SN call to the physician.
 Early identification of the need for therapy services allowed for early intervention thus improving patient and caregiver knowledge and safety with transfers, mobility, and pressure reduction measures.
 With the implementation of appropriate discipline involvement and intervention, 31 days into care, the patient has remained free from hospitalization.

-A 54-year-old male with an HHRG score of C3F1S1.
+A 54-year-old male with HIPPS code of 3CA11.
 The physician recertified the patient for a new 60-day episode for ongoing wound care to an abscess of the buttock.
 Upon a brief discussion of the case, the care team discovered that the patient has extremely limited mobility.
 The homebound status documentation indicated that the patient is chair fast and is a fall risk.
 Additionally, documentation revealed that the patient requires a motorized wheelchair and one person’s assistance to leave the home.
 The clinician scored M1850 for transfers as 1- Able to transfer with minimal human assistance or with the use of an assistive device.
 Additionally, the clinician scored M1860 for ambulation as 2- Requires use of a two-handed device (for example, walker or crutches) to walk alone on a level surface and/or requires human supervision or assistance to negotiate stairs or steps or uneven surfaces.